Canadian held for more than 1,000 days describes ‘psychological’ torture in Chinese detention - KESQ

 “They are trying to bully and torment and terrorize and coerce you into accepting their false version of reality,” Kovrig said.

-CNN has reached out to China’s Ministry of Foreign Affairs for comment.
+China’s Ministry of Foreign Affairs said Tuesday that “China upholds the rule of law, and China’s judicial authorities handle cases in strict accordance to the law.”

+“Lies and smearing won’t change the fact that (Kovrig) conducted illegal and criminal activities,” ministry spokesperson Lin Jian said at a daily briefing.
+“We urge relevant parties to respect facts and reflect upon their own mistakes.”

-After six months, Kovrig said he was moved to a larger cell with plexiglass windows, which he shared with a dozen cellmates.
+Kovrig told CBC that six months into his detention he was moved to a larger cell with plexiglass windows, which he shared with a dozen cellmates.

 “That was kind of like moving from hell to limbo,” Kovrig said.